 The US National Institute for Standards and Technology (NIST) runs periodic competitions for face recognition algorithms, over a wide range of conditions.
 Uncontrolled illumination and pose remain challenging.
-But in a 2007 test, three algorithms had ROC curves above (better than) human performance at non-familiar face recognition (the black curve):
+In a recent test, three algorithms had ROC curves above (better than) human performance at non-familiar face recognition (the black curve).
+But human performance remains (as of 2018) better on familiar faces.

-Major breakthrough in 2015: deep-learning "FaceNet"
+Major breakthrough with CNNs: deep-learning 'FaceNet'

 Machine learning approaches focused on scale ("Big Data") are having a profound impact in Computer Vision.
-In 2015 Google demonstrated large reductions in face recognition error rates (by 30%) on two very difficult databases: YouTube Faces (95%), and Labeled Faces in the Wild (LFW) database (99.63%), which are new accuracy records.
+In 2015 Google demonstrated large reductions in face recognition error rates (by 30%) on two very difficult databases: YouTube Faces (95%), and Labeled Faces in the Wild (LFW) database (99.63%), which remain as accuracy records.
+But when tested on larger ("MegaFace") datasets, accuracy fell to about 75%.

-(Major breakthrough in 2015: deep-learning "FaceNet")
+(Major breakthrough with CNNs: deep-learning 'FaceNet')

-- Convolutional Neural Net with 22 layers and 140 million parameters - ▶ Big dataset: trained on 200 million face images, 8 million identities - ▶ 2,000 hours training (clusters); about 1.6 billion FLOPS per image - ▶ Euclidean distance metric (L2 norm) on embeddings $f(x_i)$ learned for cropped, but not pre-segmented, images $x_i$ using back-propagation - ▶ Used triplets of images, one pair being from the same person, so that both the positive (same face) and negative (different person) features were learned by minimising a loss function L:
+- Convolutional Neural Net with 22 layers and 140 million parameters - ▶ Big dataset: trained on 200 million face images, 8 million identities - ▶ 2,000 hours training (clusters); about 1.6 billion FLOPS per image - ▶ Euclidean distance metric (L2 norm) on embeddings $f(x_i)$ learned for cropped, but not pre-segmented, images x_i using back-propagation - ► Used triplets of images, one pair being from the same person, so that both the positive (same face) and negative (different person) features were learned by minimising a loss function L:

-- ▶ The embeddings create a compact (128 byte) code for each face - ► Simple threshold on Euclidean distances among these embeddings then gives decisions of "same" vs "different" person
+- ▶ The embeddings create a compact (128 byte) code for each face - ➤ Simple threshold on Euclidean distances among these embeddings then gives decisions of "same" vs "different" person

-(Major breakthrough in 2015: deep-learning "FaceNet")
+(Major breakthrough with CNNs: deep-learning 'FaceNet')